LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/overview.md

 ---

 {: .notice}
 The platform can be a powerful tool to customize your accounts.
-Therefore please have a look at our [Terms of Use](https://knowledge.liveperson.com/developer-tools-liveperson-functions-terms-of-use.html).
+Therefore, please look at our [Terms of Use](https://knowledge.liveperson.com/developer-tools-liveperson-functions-terms-of-use.html).

-[LivePerson Functions](https://faas.liveperson.net) is a Function as a Service (FaaS) platform which enables brands to develop custom behaviors within LivePerson’s conversational cloud, to better tailor the system to their specific needs.
-By offering these capabilities, Functions enables developers to write a simple function, deploy it to LivePerson's infrastructure and make it available to their LivePerson account in minutes.
-This allows you to create custom logic inside the LivePerson Conversational Cloud platform.
+[LivePerson Functions](https://faas.liveperson.net) is a Function as a Service (FaaS) platform which enables brands to develop custom behaviours within LivePerson's conversational cloud to better tailor the system to their specific needs.
+Functions would allow developers to write a simple function, deploy it to LivePerson's infrastructure, and make it available to their LivePerson account in minutes.
+Functions will enable you to create custom logic inside the LivePerson Conversational Cloud platform.

 * Extend the Conversational Cloud to integrate your existing services like CRMs and ticketing systems using LivePerson Functions.
 * Run custom solutions on reliable and scalable infrastructure without the need to manage it